tarwn/lessthandot-hugo/blogs/content/posts/2009-01-24-sql-server-set-based-random-numbers.md

   - Microsoft SQL Server

 ---
-It&#8217;s not often that we (as programmers) need random numbers, especially from a database.
-When you are testing your queries for performance, it&#8217;s best to use a large table to do it.
-Sometimes you just don&#8217;t have access to a large table to test with, so you may think about creating many rows in your existing table.
+It's not often that we (as programmers) need random numbers, especially from a database.
+When you are testing your queries for performance, it's best to use a large table to do it.
+Sometimes you just don't have access to a large table to test with, so you may think about creating many rows in your existing table.

 SQL Server has a rand() function that will return a random (fractional) number between 0 and 1.